OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 ## Maturity 1
 ### Benefit
+Have a common understanding of external compliance requirements.

 ### Activity
 Create a comprehensive list of all compliance requirements, including any triggers that could help determine which applications are in scope.
 Compliance requirements may be considered in scope based on factors such as geographic location, types of data, or contractual obligations with clients or business partners.
 Review each identified compliance requirement with the appropriate experts and legal, to ensure the obligation is understood.
 Since many compliance obligations vary in applicability based on how the data is processed, stored, or transmitted across the computing environment, compliance drivers should always indicate opportunities for lowering the overall compliance burden by changing how the data is handled.